charliecalvert/CloudNotes/Assignments/Firebase/FirebaseAddressMaven.md

 ## Copy files

-Run these commands from the root of your firebase project.
+Run these commands from the root of your **FirebaseAddressMaven** project.
 First create a symbolic link to make it easier to find your repository.
 Then copy some directories with [rsync][rs]:

 ```nohighlighting
 ln -s ~/Git/prog272-lastname-2019/ ~/p2c